Hi, I’m Bear

 When I was 13, I knew I wanted to be a writer.
 I was convinced that I was going to write fantasy, but after 13 Final Fantasy-like stories, I got bored of the idea of 6-8 teenagers going on an epic quest to save the world.
 Every fantasy story seemed to be about people saving the world from some great evil.
 I wondered… what if I just wrote a fantasy story about the people themselves?
 One where they’re just living their lives, but crazy shit still happens to them?
 I wanted to write something that was a bit different from what I was used to reading/playing in games.

 Everything in my life has always encouraged me towards individuality.
 I wanted to break stereotypes around women when I was young.
 I went to Finland instead of all of the English-speaking or easier countries that all of my friends had traveled to.
-And instead of having my own children, I adopted a drugged-out and heavily abused young adult and took care of him as if he was my own.
+And instead of having my own children, I adopted a heavily abused young adult with a lot of issues and took care of him as if he was my own.
 Even there, I wasn’t normal.
 I never did the things he expected me to do based off of how everyone else had treated him (judge, hurt, break trust), because I had figured out how to love and guide without judgment.
 I am proud of how well I handled him and his horrible life situation, despite my own crazies being really high at the time as well.

 Even today, I feel like everyone is desperately seeking validation for who they are by finding identity groups to suit them: are you straight or queer?
 Do you conform to your birth gender or do you want to exist beyond that?
 Are you a geek or a jock or a brain?
 We spend a lot of time trying to find new ways to lump ourselves together and I have always found that none of those things have ever quite suited me, because I have no interest in “fitting in.”
 I’m a big geek and a hippy, but I’m also a metalhead.
 I can be athletic when I get into a rhythm.
 I’m introverted most of the time, until that gets tiring and I need to go be an extrovert for a while.
 I’m a little bit queer, a little bit ace, and completely demi and utterly poly (in beliefs, if not practice).
 I don’t hard commit to any identity, because I find committing to identity groups to be limiting.
 No matter how much freedom identity groups pretend to offer, they always end up gate-keeping and there are always people who will tell you that you aren’t this or that enough to really count as one of them.
 So I responded to that by saying fuck’em and refusing to be included in their groups.
 It can be lonely, I won’t deny, but the people who appreciate me for being this way seem to really appreciate me, and I am grateful for those people.